hyperloop-rails/hyperloop-rails.github.io/vibranium/docs/docker.md

   $ cd main278/formatchecker/
   $ ruby run_apps.rb --tva
   ```

+  The output will be stored at the `../log/ouput_#{app_name}.log` file for each corresponding app.

-  The data is stored in the [excel file](http://bit.ly/app-versions-vs-constraint-changes).
+  The data is also stored in the [excel file](http://bit.ly/app-versions-vs-constraint-changes).

 * Table 4: Data constraints in web applications
   ```